 Corrective actions to reduce future defects in this category may include revisions and negotiations on deadlines.

 Stress may be the cause of defects.
 When people are under stress, productivity, proactivity, and confidence are declining.
-It is important that the defects in this category are distinguished from the Time Pressure category.
+The defects in this category must be distinguished from the Time Pressure category.

 Causes of general stress may vary, but general ones may include: